 Embrace flexible work arrangements that allow team members to balance their responsibilities effectively.
 Remote work, flexible hours, and job-sharing can all contribute to reducing burnout rates.
 Studies published in the Journal of Occupational and Environmental Medicine demonstrate that flexible work options led to improved mental health and decreased burnout.

-Invest in Leadership Wellbeing Programs:
+Leadership Wellbeing Programs:

 Leaders spend a lot of their time looking after others, but who is looking after them?
 Invest in wellbeing programs that focus on enhancing mental resilience and stress management.
 These programs take a proactive approach to burnout by equipping your leaders with the tools they need to navigate high-pressure situations more effectively and prioritise their own wellbeing.